 - The petitioners clearly underestimated the number of enslaved people William Armstrong had owned at his death.

-- Scilla and one of the Lucindas were each separated from one of their (youngest) children.
+- Scilla and one of the Lucindas were each separated from one of their (younger) children.
 (Children over about age eight would have been listed individually.)
 Julann and Nancy were completely divided from their children.

 - Burton, who seems to have been the only man with a wife living on the Armstrong plantation, was separated from his wife Clary and child.